ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 selected-version
 : The selected-version parameter indicates the TEEP protocol version selected by the TEEP Agent.
-The absense of this parameter indicates the same as if it was present with a value of 0.
+The absence of this parameter indicates the same as if it was present with a value of 0.

 evidence-format